Paper Software

 }

-If your organization uses Chocolatey and allows installing community packages, your system administrator can enter in PowerShell or Command Prompt:
+If your organization uses Chocolatey and allows installing community packages, your system administrator can enter in an administrator PowerShell or Command Prompt:

 choco install contract-tools